Stream Azure AD Identity Protection events to Microsoft Sentinel/ Log Analytics

 Based on the data flow KQL can be used for more in-depth investigation and for matching data against other log sources. ( example the AzureAD sign-in information)

-AADUserRiskEvents contains the risk user events from Defender for Identity and Microsoft Cloud App Security.
-Interesting to view quite easily the detection logic from Defender for Identity.
+AADUserRiskEvents contains the risk user events from Identity Protection and Microsoft Cloud App Security.
+Interesting to view quite easily the detection logic from Identity Protection.
 With the DetectionTimingType the real-time or offline attribute is visible.
 See the Microsoft docs for the table reference.

 Information like RiskDetail, RiskEventType, RiskLevel, RiskState DetectionTimeType, TokenIssuerType, and source is available from the AADUserRiskEvents table.